pridiltal/priweb/content/home/about.md

-I am also interested in general data science problems.
+I am interested in general data science problems.
 I am passionate about R. You can find some of my projects [here](https://prital.netlify.com/#projects).

 Apart from  research, I like to explore science in nature.
 Visit me on [twitter](https://twitter.com/pridiltal), I post mostly about R, Statistics, Data Science and science in nature.